thuannguyen88/IT-Crowd-iGive/README.md

   ### Task
-  As boot campers we we’re asked to design an app to solve a problem that we thought stood out for our final four week project.
+  As boot campers we were asked to design an app to solve a problem that we thought stood out for our final four week project.

   ### Understanding The Problem
-  Take time to understand who the user is and what their problem is
+  Took time to understand who the users are and what their problem is

   <img width="868" alt="Screenshot 2022-05-20 at 13 04 13" src="https://user-images.githubusercontent.com/91844917/169524517-c20c2d49-6ee0-4b73-8d89-0e78dd5e0d72.png">

   ### Ideation
-  Discuss your initial thoughts and find the holes in your understanding Loop through understanding the problem again before ideating with disney ideation

   ### Planning
   <img width="998" alt="Screenshot 2022-05-20 at 13 14 38" src="https://user-images.githubusercontent.com/91844917/169526219-bc06b7b1-9e79-4e8d-b338-dc764a81433c.png">